merdzikdominik/react-taco-mexicano/README.md

 ## For development purposes

-To install and enable the application on personal computer device, copy paste the following command: `https://github.com/merdzikdominik/react-taco-mexicano.git` to your terminal and click enter.
+To install and enable the application on personal computer device, copy paste the following command: `git clone https://github.com/merdzikdominik/react-taco-mexicano.git` to your terminal and click enter.

 Then head to the app location and open it in your `Code Editor`.